marj73/AGDA_Rbook/docs/04-KDE.md

 The Kernel Density Estimator (KDE) is a non-parametric descriptor tool widely applied in geosciences to elaborate smoothed density surfaces from spatial variables.
 A kernel function $K$ allows weighing up the contribution of each event, based on the relative distance of neighborings to the target.
-The parameter h\$, called bandwidth, controls the smoothness of the estimated kernel density.
+The parameter $h$, called bandwidth, controls the smoothness of the estimated kernel density.
 Finally, the kernel density function $f_h(x)$ is estimated by summing all the kernel functions $K$ computed at each point location $x$ and dividing the result by the total number of events ($n$): $$f_h(x) = \frac{1}{nh}\sum_{i=j}^{n}K(\frac{x-x_i}{h})$$

 The time extension of the kernel density estimator allows to compute the three-dimensional kernel density estimator which includes the spatio-temporal dimensions[@nakaya_visualising_2010].